jpdillingham/jpdillingham.github.io/_posts/2016-11-16-SeedboxSync---A-Java-Console-Application-For-Syncing Files-With-A-Seedbox-Via-FTP.md

 From a command prompt, issue the command ```java -jar SeedboxSync-XXX.jar``` (where XXX is the current version) to launch the application.

 ![SeedboxSync Startup](http://jpdillingham.github.io/images/seedboxsync-startup.PNG)

+# Sync

+To download a new torrent automatically, save the .torrent file to the local upload directory.
+The application will upload the file on the next synchronization and the torrent client running on your seedbox should add it and start the download.
+When the download is finished the client should move the files to the completed folder and the application will locate and download the files to your local download directory the next time the synchronization is executed.